S-TRIGGER: Continual State Representation Learning via Self-Triggered Generative Replay: Experiment 1: Proof of concept

-We present in Fig.\ref{fig:env_explained} a qualitative evaluation of Fine-tuning and S-TRIGGER methods on VAE.
+\quad \textbf{Reconstruction evaluation and detection of environment change.} We present in Fig.\ref{fig:exp_1_exp_2} a qualitative evaluation of Fine-tuning and S-TRIGGER methods on VAE.
 Models are sequentially trained on the first and then the second environment.
 Fine-tuning of VAE on the second environment leads to forgetting of the ability to reconstruct states from the first environment.
 On the contrary, S-TRIGGER successfully avoids this problem and the resulting VAE is able to properly reconstruct all elements of both environments, hence successful continual learning.
-Quantitatively (see Table \ref{tab:final_rl_perf}), the MSE of reconstruction over $500$ samples is similar for the two method on environment 2, whereas S-TRIGGER is one order of magnitude better than Fine-tuning on environment 1.
+Quantitatively the MSE of reconstruction over $500$ samples is similar for both methods on environment 2, whereas S-TRIGGER is one order of magnitude better than Fine-tuning on environment 1.
 This confirms our initial qualitative observations.
-We also present generated samples after the VAE is trained on the first environment in Fig.\ref{fig:env_explained}.
+We also present generated samples after the VAE is trained on the first environment in Fig.\ref{fig:exp_1_exp_2}.
 The VAE is able to generate realistic sensory states that are used by S-TRIGGER to remember past environments.

 Regarding environment change detection, our method tests whether a VAE trained on the first environment has a mean reconstruction error statistically different between states of environments 1 and 2.
-As seen in Fig.1 in Appendix, the reconstruction error mean is significatively higher on frames of environment 2, since the VAE has only been trained on frames from environment 1.
+The reconstruction error mean is significantly higher on frames of environment 2, since the VAE has only been trained on frames from environment 1.
 We take advantage of this observation as we use a Welch's $t$-test to compare two batches of mean VAE reconstruction error, computed on randomly collected states from each environment.
 The null hypothesis is rejected if the $p$-value is greater than $0.01$.
 We repeat this experiment $5000$ times.
 The test is 100\% successful when it should detect an environment change, and 99.5\% successful when it should not detect a change.
-Any chosen critical $p$-value between $0.05$ and $0.0001$ provide similar results.
-See Appendix B.2 for details.
+Any chosen critical $p$-value between $0.05$ and $0.0001$ provides similar results.